RaisinBread42/blueprintos/PROGRESS.md

 **Phase 3 progress:** Added shared scenario overlay helper (`applyScenarioToMetrics/serviceLine` + `defaultScenario`) and wired both editor and dashboard to apply deltas on top of hydrated shared metrics.
 Scenario export now uses the shared base + overlay helper for consistency.

+**Phase 3 fix (2025-12-29):** API now returns default (zero) when no scenario name is provided, preventing auto-applying the first saved scenario.
+Editor loads/saves named scenarios and keeps the selected overlay applied; dashboard continues to use the shared overlay helper.
+Tests + build passing.

 **Simulation/AI alignment:** Synthetic generation, capacity simulation, and AI what-if should operate on the shared station catalog as the base; per-line scenarios stay as overlays applied at view time.
 RAG/rollups compute on resolved metrics (shared + overlay).

 #### Success Criteria